 XI.
 Development of Future Biological Objectives

-In the San Diego Region there are surface waters other than perennial and seasonal streams that have aquatic-life beneficial uses.
+The San Diego Region has surface waters other than those identified in the Stream Biological Objective that also have aquatic-life beneficial uses.
 The San Diego Water Board may develop future biological objectives on a categorical or waterbody specific basis as additional science-based biological integrity metrics or indices are developed or in response to periodic Basin Plan reviews.
 Future biological objectives shall be developed using the following guidance:

 Surface waters within the San Diego Region shall support an ecologically balanced and resilient community of organisms having a native species composition, abundance, and functional organization commensurate with that of unaltered analogous waters.